2023 Under-19 Women's T20 World Cup

-The 2023 ICC Under-19 Women's T20 World Cup was the first edition of the ICC Women's Under-19 Cricket World Cup, hosted by South Africa in 2023.
+The 2023 ICC Under-19 Women's T20 World Cup was the first edition of the Under-19 Women's T20 World Cup, hosted by South Africa in 2023.
 The tournament was moved from its original slot at the end of 2021 to January 2023 because of the COVID-19 pandemic.
 Sixteen teams competed in the tournament, initially divided into four groups.

-India, England, Australia and New Zealand progressed to the semi-finals of the competition.
+India, England, Australia and New Zealand progressed to the semi-finals.
 In the semi-finals, India beat New Zealand by 8 wickets and England beat Australia by 3 runs.
 The final took place on 29 January 2023 at Senwes Park, Potchefstroom, and saw India beat England by 7 wickets to become the inaugural champions of the ICC Under-19 Women's T20 World Cup.

 Background

-Originally, the tournament was scheduled to take place in January 2021, before being moved back to December 2021 due to the COVID-19 pandemic.
+Originally, the tournament was scheduled to take place in January 2021, before being postponed multiple times due to the COVID-19 pandemic.
 In November 2020, the ICC looked at the possibility of deferring the tournament from its scheduled slot of January 2021 to later in the year.
 In January 2021, the Bangladesh Cricket Board (BCB) confirmed that they would host the tournament in December 2021, however the tournament was postponed for a second time, and was moved to January 2023.
 In January 2022, Geoff Allardice, the CEO of the ICC said that the tournament was "very much on the cards", and that the ICC were starting the process for hosts.

 Qualification

 In June 2022, the ICC confirmed the qualification process for the tournament.
 Hosts South Africa, along with Australia, Bangladesh, England, India, Ireland, New Zealand, Pakistan, Sri Lanka, West Indies and Zimbabwe all qualified automatically for the tournament.
 The United States also qualified automatically, as they were the only eligible team to compete from the Americas regional group.
-The four remaining places will come from regional qualification groups.
+The four remaining places were to be filled by winners of regional qualification groups.
 The United Arab Emirates were the first team to qualify from the regional groups, after they won the Asia Qualifier.
 Indonesia won their three-match series against Papua New Guinea to win the East Asia-Pacific group to qualify.
 It was the first time that Indonesia had qualified for an ICC World Cup tournament at any level.
-Rwanda won the African Qualifiers to qualify for the World Cup.
-It was for the first time that Rwanda had qualified for an ICC World Cup tournament at any level.
-This is also the first ICC Women's World Cup for Scotland, United Arab Emirates, United States, and Zimbabwe at any level.
+Rwanda won the African Qualifiers to qualify for the World Cup, the first time that Rwanda had qualified for an ICC World Cup tournament at any level.
+This was also the first ICC Women's World Cup for Scotland, United Arab Emirates, United States, and Zimbabwe at any level.